 - Show evidence that the beneficiary of the application meets all the requirements

-- Skilled Worker – For this category, the worker must have at least 2 years of relevant employment training or experience.
+- Skilled Worker – For this category, you must have at least 2 years of relevant employment training or experience.
 The Labor Certification Process will also be necessary in order to show that there are no eligible workers in the U.S. already who may be able to fill the position themselves.

 Labor Certification Process

-The PERM Labor Certification process is required with every single EB3 visa petition.
+The PERM Labor Certification process is required with every single EB-3 visa petition.
 During PERM, the prospective employer will be required by the U.S. Department of Labor to take a test.
 This test will help demonstrate that there are no qualified or willing workers already in the U.S who may be able to work the same job.

 During the process, a few things will happen.
 An advertisement will be posted in a big newspaper on consecutive Sundays, and the relevant State Workforce Agency will also be announced about the open position.
 On top of that, the job ad will be posted in a conspicuous place on the website and the worksite of the company.
 Three other different recruitment processes will also apply based on the regulations.

-Everything that happens during the EB3 visa process should be recorded by the employer.
+Everything that happens during the EB-3 visa process should be recorded by the employer.
 Having an experienced immigration attorney during the process is also recommended for the employer, as he/she may offer the right guidance to make the process go right.

 Sometimes, in exceptional cases, petitions can be sent directly to the USCIS, with no labor certification required.